2020PB/police-brutality/reports/Oregon.md

 Footage from shortly before midnight on July 21st shows press and legal observers hit by a flashbang, as well as a protestor shot by a projectile.

-tags: shoot, projectile, protestor, flashbang, journalist, legal-observer
+tags: shoot, projectile, protestor, stun-grenade, journalist, legal-observer

 id: or-portland-126